zoeyg/public-write-ups/csaw-2020/web-real-time-chat.md

 ### Web Server

-The web server servers a single page with some javascript.
+The web server serves a single page with some javascript.
 It sets up webRTC(use Firefox) and uses it to send chat messages back and forth with a peer.
 If you access the page without a session id in the location hash, it will create one and give you a link to open up a connection on another page.
 Opening that link you're able to send messages between the new page and the one that created the session.